 When you settle a debt for less than the amount you owe, creditors will write off the difference as a loss and issue you a 1099 for that amount.
 For example, if you settle a $30,000.00 debt for $10,000.00, the creditor will issue a 1099 for $20,000.00, on which you will have to pay income tax.
 On the other hand, debt that is discharged in bankruptcy is not subject to income tax.4.
 Debt settlement is easier when you have stopped paying your creditors for an extended period of time; thus, strategizing to settle debt will probably cause your credit score to drop.

 Many people believe that negotiating a settlement with their creditors will save their credit.
 However, the likelihood of settling your debt a small percentage of what you actually owe is higher if you have not paid the creditor for 6 months or a year.
 What that means to your credit score is that the failure to make timely payments is reported to the credit bureaus and dings your credit rating.
 While bankruptcy also dings your credit rating, negotiating debt settlements in lieu of bankruptcy will not avoid dings to your credit score.

-In order to determine whether debt settlement is an option for you, please call an Atlanta debt settlement attorney at the Law Offices of Dixon Davis at 404-593-2620 or email@example.com to schedule a free consultation.
+In order to determine whether debt settlement is an option for you, please call an Atlanta debt settlement attorney at the Law Offices of Charles Clapp at 404.585.0040 or firstname.lastname@example.org to schedule a free consultation.